run-llama/LlamaIndexTS/apps/docs/docs/modules/data_stores/index.md

----
-sidebar_position: 7
----

 # Storage

 Storage in LlamaIndex.TS works automatically once you've configured a `StorageContext` object.
 Just configure the `persistDir` and attach it to an index.
+You can also enable image storage with `storeImages`

 Right now, only saving and loading from disk is supported, with future integrations planned!